 There’s one descriptor that seems to pop up more often than any other, however: clarifying shampoo.
-Unlike your curl boosters and dry hair savers, clarifying shampoo is a product category that works for all hair types.
+Unlike your curly hair boosters and dry hair savers, clarifying shampoo is a product that works for all hair types.
 It sounds a little clinical, like something you might find in the doctor’s office, but clarifying shampoo is a must-have for most manes.

-The same way you might supplement your beauty routine an extra step, your beauty routine can be divided into everyday necessities and products designed for extra TLC.
+The same way you might supplement your skincare routine with an extra step, your hair routine can be divided into everyday necessities and products designed for extra TLC.
 You have a go-to shampoo and conditioner formula, a heat protectant, and a blowout cream.
 For days when your hair just isn’t working, however, you’ve got a stockpile of extra products.
 That’s where you’ll find clarifying shampoo.

 Once you’ve been able to single out the cause (or causes) of your hair woes, it’s time to understand the product you’re investing in.